cscu-ok/regulations/constitution.md

 ## Course Union Membership

-This Course Union membership will include all Computer Science Students.
+This Course Union membership will include all CSCU General Members.
 All members of the Course Union will be afforded equal rights and opportunities to participate in all activities and initiatives hosted by this Course Union.
 Members of this Course Union must have access to the dates and locations of Council meetings and are welcome to attend unless called “in camera” by the meeting chair.

 ## Budgeting